Jonah Chapter Four

 I love how God just gets to the point and many times He does so with a question.
 God's answer to Jonah's childish attitude is to provide him with something to think about.
 Jonah may have got caught up in being a prophet and God needed him to think about his position and how he got there.
 The same may be true of some of us as we have been given a gift but sometimes we forget the One that makes it possible.

-Jonah went out and sat down at a place east of the city.
-There he made himself a shelter, sat in its shade and waited to see what would happen to the city.
+Yonah left the city and found a place east of the city, where he made himself a shelter and sat down under it, in its shade, to see what would happen to the city.

 So, Jonah doesn't argue with God but simply goes out of the city and sits down to pout like a little child.
 He didn't believe that the Ninevites had truly repented because he simply did not like them and didn't want it to be true change.
 So, he was watching and waiting to see them go back to their old ways.